 How often do you see patients for a certain issue?
 Do they have to come back for multiple sessions?

 It depends on what the issue is and the needs of the patient.
 For example, weight loss may require a single session but often requires 3-5 sessions.
 For smoking cessation or phobias, I typically see them for 1-3 visits.
 Results are not guaranteed.

 Are sessions typically covered by insurance?

-Unfortunately, usually, it is not.
-However, with a medical issue like weight loss related to obesity, if a patient has co-morbidities like hypertension or diabetes, it might qualify as health counseling.
-It is important for patients to talk with their insurance carrier to see what criteria need to be met for insurance to cover the appointment.
+Unfortunately, it is usually not.
+However, with a medical issue like weight loss related to obesity, if a patient has co-morbidities, like hypertension or diabetes, it might qualify as health counseling.
+It is important for patients to talk with their insurance carrier to see what criteria needs to be met for insurance to cover the appointment.